avenix/WDK/README.md

  ![Data Annotation App](doc/images/4-EvaluationApp.png)

- *Note: The generated feature tables can be exported to *.mat* and *.txt* formats.
-The *.txt* format makes it possible to study the classification on other platforms such as python / tensorFlow and WEKA.*
+ *Note: Feature tables generated with a particular activity recognition algorithm can be exported to *.txt* formats to study the classification on other platforms such as python / tensorFlow and WEKA.*

  ## Getting started
 1. The WDK loads data from a binary .mat file containing an instance of the *DataFile* class found in *./ARC/model* directory.
 The *DataConversionApp* can load any file in CSV format and export it to the *DataFile* format.
 Place your CSV files in the *./data/rawdata/* directory.